ionic-team/ion-android-geolocation/README.md

-# OSGeolocationLib
+# IONGeolocationLib

-The `OSGeolocationLib-Android` is a library built using `Kotlin` that provides geolocation features for Android applications.
+The `IONGeolocationLib-Android` is a library built using `Kotlin` that provides geolocation features for Android applications.

-The `OSGLOCController` class provides the main features of the Library, which are:
+The `IONGLOCController` class provides the main features of the Library, which are:
 - obtaining the location/position of the device a single time;
 - adding a watch to obtain periodic location updates;
 - clearing/removing a previously added watch, turning off location updates.